jplane/serverless-orleans/README.md

 - Set breakpoints as desired
 - Launch the VS Code debugger with F5.
 VS Code will attach to the 'frontend' container with a remote debugger session
 - Using Storage Explorer, connect to Azurite emulated storage.
 Create a new queue called 'input' and add a message to it with a simple text body ('hello world' or similar)
-- Using Postman or curl, send an HTTP GET request to http://localhost:5000/api/messages
+- Using Postman or curl, send an HTTP GET request to http://localhost:5000/messages
 - When finished, right-click [docker-compose.yml](./docker-compose.yml) and select 'Compose Down'

 ## Azure deployment

-From a bash shell, run [azure_deploy.sh](./azure_deploy.sh) as follows:
+Initialize and run the [Terraform deployment script](./deploy.tf):

 <pre>
-./azure_deploy.sh <i>root-resources-name</i>
+terraform init
+terraform apply
 </pre>

 ## Future plans